voidfiles/ci-presentation/presentation.md

 # Back to bepress

 - 16 year history
-- Lot's of happy customers
+- 500+ happy customers
 - Wanted to speed up feature developement

 <div class="notes">
 Now, back to bepress. bepress is about 16 years old, and they have had a SaaS buisness the whole time.

-They have many happy customers, and in 2013 they decided to rewrite SelectedWorks to try and speed up feature development.
+They have 500+ happy customers, and in 2013 they decided to rewrite SelectedWorks to try and speed up feature development.

 As I said, I joined bepress late in the SelectedWork rewrite.
 </div>